Portland Trail Blazers: Fan support and "Blazermania"

 The relationship between the team and its fans, commonly known as "Blazermania", has been well-chronicled.
 The Trail Blazers have long been one of the NBA's top draws, with the exception of two periods in the team's history.
 The team drew poorly during its first four seasons of existence, failing to average more than 10,000 spectators per game.
 Attendance increased during the 1974–75 season, when the team drafted Bill Walton.

 The phenomenon known as Blazermania started during the 1976–77 season, when the team posted its first winning record, made its first playoff appearance, and captured its only NBA title, defeating the heavily favored Philadelphia 76ers in the NBA Finals; the team has been popular in Portland since that time.
 That season, the team started a sellout streak which continued until the team moved into the Rose Garden in 1995.
 The team continued to average over 19,000 spectators per game until the 2003–04 season, when attendance declined after the team continued to suffer image problems due to the "Jail Blazer" reputation it had gained, and was no longer as competitive on the court.
 After drafting eventual Rookie of the Year and three-time All Star Brandon Roy in 2006, attendance climbed in the 2006–07 season and continued to rebound in the 2007–08 season.
 The final 27 home games of the 2007–2008 season were consecutive sell-outs, a streak that continued through the entire 2008–2009 season and into the start of the 2011–2012 season.

-The team's rallying cry, "Rip City," was coined by Schonely during the team's first season and remains an integral part of the team's and fanbase's identity.
+The team's rallying cry, "Rip City", was coined by broadcaster Bill Schonely during the team's first season and remains an integral part of the team's and fanbase's identity.

+In the 2023–24 season, the Blazers began testing "OneCourt Haptic Displays", a haptic device that allows fans with low vision or blindness to be able to "watch" live games.
+The device was made more accessible the following season.
+It uses generative audio and haptics to "translate live gameplay into trackable vibrations".